vrutkovs/slides-k8s-agent-based/k8s-agent-based.md

 ### Validations
 Find problems before installation begins, such as:
 * Nodes unable to communicate with each other
-* Credentials to pull images are invalid
 * Slow disks for control plane nodes

-And many more

 ![failing-validation](imgs/failing-validation.png)